Murali-group/PathLinker/README.md

 # PathLinker

-This software implementats the PathLinker algorithm for reconstructing signaling pathways from protein interaction networks.
+This software implements the PathLinker algorithm for reconstructing signaling pathways from protein interaction networks.

 ![An image of a signaling pathway](pathway.jpg)